Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 > If you want the bot to give the "Online" role for people for example, it has to be below the bot's role.

 ### CJK-Fonts Support
-DCSServerBot does support external fonts, especially CJK-fonts to render the graphs and show your player names using the real characters of your language.
+DCSServerBot supports external fonts, especially CJK-fonts to render the graphs and show your player names using the real characters of your language.
 Unfortunately, I can not auto-download the respective fonts from Google Fonts anymore, where I have to ask you guys to do that on your own.<br>
 To download the supported fonts, go to https://fonts.google.com/ and search for
 - [Noto Sans Traditional Chinese](https://fonts.google.com/noto/specimen/Noto+Sans+TC)